christos8333/wax-prosemirror/README.md

  Holds the different themes of the editor.
 Check the options in the [CokoTheme](https://github.com/christos8333/wax-prosemirror/blob/master/wax-prosemirror-themes/src/coko-theme)

 <h2> wax-prosemirror-layouts </h2>
 Holds different layouts of the editor.
-Through the layout service you can configure the areas of different components (as an example check [EditoriaLayout](https://github.com/christos8333/wax-prosemirror/blob/master/wax-prosemirror-layouts/src/layouts/EditoriaLayout.js))
+Through the layout service you can configure the areas of different components.
+As an example check [EditoriaLayout](https://github.com/christos8333/wax-prosemirror/blob/master/wax-prosemirror-layouts/src/layouts/EditoriaLayout.js)

 <h2> wax-prosemirror-utilities </h2>
  Various helpers methods needed throughout Wax to support the funcionality needed.